About The Photo Enforced Map Database Founded in 2001

-PhotoEnforced.com is a user generated or crowd sourced database of photo enforced & traffic cameras locations started in 2001.
-The open database of locations and fines is continually updated by anonymous users from around the World.
+PhotoEnforced is a user-generated or crowd-sourced database of photo enforced and traffic camera locations started in 2001.
+The open database of locations and fines is continually updated by anonymous users from around the world.
 The majority of the database currently contains red light cameras and speed cameras.
-However, as photo enforcement becomes an increasingly popular source of revenue for cities around the World other photo enforcement techniques such as fixed and mobile school safety zone speed cameras, illegal right turn cameras, bus lane cameras, parking cameras, toll road cameras, carpool lane HOV enforcement, Metro railroad cameras & license plate reader cameras for asset tracking & security are coming online.
-The database consists of more than 26,000+ locations, fines and it is changing & growing everyday.
-We currently track red light cameras, speed camera, toll road cameras, traffic cameras & automatic license plate reader cameras (ALPR).
+However, as photo enforcement becomes an increasingly popular source of revenue for cities around the world, other photo enforcement techniques such as fixed and mobile school safety zone speed cameras, illegal right turn cameras, bus lane cameras, parking cameras, toll road cameras, carpool lane HOV enforcement, Metro railroad cameras, and license plate reader cameras for asset tracking and security are coming online.
+The database consists of more than 26,000 locations and fines and is changing and growing every day.
+We currently track red light cameras, speed cameras, toll road cameras, traffic cameras, and automatic license plate reader cameras (ALPR).

 Why Was Database Created?

-The map database was started in 2001 to monitor and track the locations and fines associated with photo enforcement across the U.S. The crowdsourced database has grown over 15% per year and now has almost 26,000 locations across North America, Europe and Australia since its' inception over 20+ years ago.
+The map database was started in 2001 to monitor and track the locations and fines associated with photo enforcement across the U.S. The crowdsourced database has grown over 15% per year and now has almost 26,000 locations across North America, Europe, and Australia since its inception over 20+ years ago.
 Photo enforcement laws vary significantly from state to state; some authorize enforcement statewide, whereas others permit it only in specified communities.
-The use of red light cameras, license plate readers and speed cameras has grown significantly in communities trying to enforce traffic safety and also generate additional city revenue.
-There are also many safety hazards associated with the use of these cameras due to erratic driving behavior, sudden stops and speeding up.
-Most of the photo enforced intersections chosen by cities have proven to be dangerous in the past with accidents.
+The use of red light cameras, license plate readers, and speed cameras has grown significantly in communities trying to enforce traffic safety and also generate additional city revenue.
+There are also many safety hazards associated with the use of these cameras due to erratic driving behavior, sudden stops, and speeding up.
+Most of the photo-enforced intersections chosen by cities have proven to be dangerous in the past with accidents.
 It is our mission to track these dangerous driving locations and monitor photo enforcement laws and fines.
-It is our goal to get mapping and navigation companies like (Google Maps, Waze, Here, MapBox, Telenav, Sygic, TomTom) to publish our locations and make drivers more aware of these potentially hazardous intersections while driving.
-See additional details see PhotoEnforced.com Company Overview PowerPoint.
+It is our goal to get mapping and navigation companies like Google Maps, Waze, Here, MapBox, Garmin, Cobra, Magellan, Telenav, Sygic, and TomTom to publish our locations and make drivers more aware of these potentially hazardous intersections while driving.
+See additional details in the PhotoEnforced.com Company Overview PowerPoint.

 How Do Red Light Cameras Work?